Dirli/wingpanel-indicator-datetime/README.md

 # Wingpanel Date &amp; Time Indicator

-The package differs from the original one by the ability to refuse the Evolution Data Server.
+This package is a fork of the upstream package, and if possible completely repeats its functionality.
+But the implementation has been rewritten almost completely.
+Most of the bugs have been fixed.
+It does not make sense to use the package together with the upstream, respectively, the name is left the same as the file structure.
+By installing it you are overwriting the upstream

 ![Screenshot](data/screenshot.png?raw=true)

 ## Building and Installation

-You'll need the following dependencies:
+### You'll need the following dependencies:
 * gobject-introspection
 * libecal1.2-dev
 * libedataserver1.2-dev
 * libical-dev
 * libgranite-dev
+* libgtk-3-dev
+* libhandy-1-dev
 * libwingpanel-2.0-dev
 * meson
 * valac >= 0.40.3

-Run `meson` to configure the build environment and then `ninja` to build
+### How To Build
     meson build --prefix=/usr
-    cd build
-    ninja
+    ninja -C build

-To install, use `ninja install`

-    sudo ninja install
+    sudo ninja install -C build